Kin punishment: Europe

-Arabia
+Arabic states

 Traditional Arab society, which is clan-based, strongly adheres to the concept of collective responsibility.
 Bedouins recognize two main forms of penalty for a crime against a member.
 These are blood revenge, referred to as Qisas (قصا, "revenge") and blood money, Diyya (دية, "blood money"/"ransom").
-In cases of severe crimes such as murder and rape, blood revenge is the proscribed punishment.
+In cases of severe crimes such as murder and rape, blood revenge is the prescribed punishment.
 If a murder occurs, clansmen of the victim have the right to kill the murderer or one of his male clansmen with impunity.
-Certain crimes are liable for multiple acts of revenge, for example, the murder of women and children is avenged fourfold.
+Certain crimes justify multiple acts of revenge, for example, the murder of women and children is avenged fourfold.
 Crimes considered treacherous, such as the murder of a guest, are also avenged fourfold.

 Alternatively, a crime punishable by blood revenge can be commuted to a severe fine if the family of the offended party agrees to it.
 Blood money is paid jointly by the clan of the offending member to the clan of the victimized member.
 Bedouins differentiate between crimes in which the group must pay as a standing obligation without reimbursement from the perpetrator of the offense, and crimes where the latter must reimburse them.
 Crimes where the clan is obligated to pay a joint fee without any reimbursement are murder, violent assault, or insults and other offenses committed during a violent conflict.
-The collective payment of fines for such crimes is viewed as a justified contribution to the welfare of the injured party, rather than a penalty to the perpetrator.
+The collective payment of fines for such crimes is viewed as a justified contribution to the welfare of the injured party rather than a penalty to the perpetrator.
 Other offenses given a blood-price are crimes against property and crimes against honor.
 Concepts based on the Arabian laws of blood revenge and blood money are found in Islamic Sharia law, and are thus variously adhered to in Islamic states.

+After the Saudi Arabian trial and verdict of the assassination of Jamal Khashoggi, which the United Nations rapporteur on summary executions, Agnès Callamard, called "extrajudicial execution for which the state of Saudi Arabia is responsible,” Khashoggi's sons pardoned the five convicted officials on 22 May 2020, which means the officials would not be executed but their blood money will be paid to Khashoggi's family.